Have summaries of our latest blogs delivered to your inbox, so you can stay up to date on the topics and current events that matter to your business.

 Your preliminary research should focus on filling in gaps in your knowledge regarding the topic, helping you determine a direction you should take.

 As a result, audiences have different needs and expectations for the content they consume.
-Average citizens, for example, may want context surrounding the cost to taxpayers or risk to their community.
-Politicians, on the other hand, may want historical context to gain a broad perspective relative to the changing political, economic, or socio-cultural issues.
+Average citizens, for example, may want context surrounding the cost to taxpayers of a proposed water pipeline initiative or more about risk to their community that the pipeline may pose.
+Politicians, on the other hand, may want historical context to gain a broad perspective relative to the changing political, economic, or socio-cultural issues in an effort to better respond to constituents or shape policy.

-Knowing your audience will guide what material you need to research, and it will determine the shape of your story.
+Knowing your audience will guide what material you need to research to speak more clearly to your audience, and it will determine the shape of your story.

 Based on what you’ve learned about the topic, plus the audience needs and expectations, decide whether your story should be framed from a local perspective or whether it has broader implications.
 Ask yourself some specific questions to help develop the outline: